Barix Speaks Simplicity at 2013 NAB Show

 Social Media and Business

-icon4 03 26th, 2013| icon3Comments Off
+icon4 03 26th, 2013| icon3Comments Off on Social Media and Business

 The start of the year is always busy at Barix, with trade shows and 1001 new ideas to work on!
 This year we had the added work of rebranding the company – no small task as we have grown in the last years!